philarios/philarios/philarios-docs/index.md

 in using the library.
 In that case, please also make sure to take a look at the prerequisites before diving deeper.

 ## Context
-This library is intended to provide a way to write type-safe configurations in Kotlin instead of writing YAML or JSON-based configuration files.
+This library is intended to provide a way to write type-safe specs in Kotlin instead of writing YAML or JSON-based configuration files.
 These days almost every system can be configured using YAML which is nice on the one hand but also prone to errors and redundant code on the other.

 Which means that instead of writing this:
 ```yaml